-Prepared by: Benje Patterson

-Benje Patterson | People & Places
+Prepared by: Benje Patterson Benje Patterson | People & Places www.benjepatterson.co.nz October 2022

-www.benjepatterson.co.nz

-October 2022

 All work provided and services rendered are at the request of the client and intended for the client's purposes only.
 Benje Patterson Ltd and its employees do not accept any responsibility on any grounds whatsoever, including negligence, to any other person or organisation.
-While every effort is made by Benje Patterson Ltd to ensure that the information and analysis are accurate and reliable, Benje Patterson Ltd purposes only.
-Benje Patterson Ltd and its employees do not accept any responsibility on any grounds whatsoever, including negligence, to any other person or organisation.
-While every effort is made by Benje client's functions.
+While every effort is made by Benje Patterson Ltd to ensure that the information and analysis are accurate and reliable, Benje Patterson Ltd shall not be liable for any adverse consequences of the client's decisions made in reliance of any report provided by Benje Patterson Ltd. Furthermore, Benje Patterson Ltd make no representations or warranties of any kind as to whether any report provided by Benje Patterson Ltd will assist in the performance of the client's functions.
 Any reliance will be at your own risk.